-originally built in 1916 to serve as an institution of learning for the children of chatfield, the historic property now houses programming in the visual and performing arts to inspire and connect future generations
+originally built in 1916 to serve as an institution of learning for the children of chatfield, the historic property now houses programming in the performing and visual arts to inspire and connect future generations

 To create a sustainable attraction for culture, education, entertainment, and economic development that will enhance the quality of life while preserving the historical importance of the most prominent, architecturally significant, and well known building in downtown Chatfield.